Print Friendly

 TlapannextiliztliIntroduction

-This unit presents the sounds of Nahuatl.
+This unit presents Nahuatl sounds.
 The goal is to familiarize yourself with the pronunciation of consonants and vowels.
 At this stage in your learning, it is okay if you have not mastered the correct pronunciations.
 You will get better with practice over the trajectory of this course.

 Michel Launey wrote that “when writing phonetic units in Nahuatl, letters and combination of letters in Spanish have been used to transcribe the sounds that are similar or identical to Spanish” (Launey, 1992).
 Even though many sounds can be represented by phonemes in Spanish, there are some sounds that are particular and unique to the Nahuatl language.
-For example, /cu/ and /uc/, /hu/ and /uh/, /tl/, and /tz/ need to be considered as single consonant units.
+For example, although /cu/ [k] and /uc/ [kʷ], /hu/ [w] and /uh/ [w], /tl/ [tɬ͡], and /tz/ t͡s are written with two letters, they represent single consonant units.

 /uc/